 Make a shortlist of properties which appeal to you and contact the agents to set up your viewings ideally before you leave.
 Give them as tight a brief as you can so that they have a good idea of your criteria including a maximum budget.
 Remember to factor in between 7 and 10% for further fees on top of any price you agree to pay for the property.
 Try to be flexible with your times and dates to an extent: not all properties are available to view all the time!

-Ensure your finances are sorted before heading on your trip, including knowing how you would transfer money safely.
+Ensure that you know how you would transfer money safely.
 If you send it with the banks, you will get the rate on the day, which could subtract thousands from your buying power.
 We recommend Smart Currency Exchange, who have been helping thousands of our readers to send money protected against the risks of the exchange markets since 2004.
 As a currency specialist, they can secure you a fixed exchange rate at no extra cost – find out how it works in their free Property Buyer’s Guide to Currency.

 What to take with you